VladTZY/Bridgy/backend/README.md

 !!! modifications on database

-- add name field for user
+- add name field for user ?
+- notifications
-- add bio field for user
+- last meet date - for user meet with admin
-- add adress field for location
 - worked hours? for user??
+- delete description for organization

 CREATE PUBLIC/UPLOADS AND PUBLIC/TABLES